 What is CUMIRP?

 The Center for UMass / Industry Research on Polymers (CUMIRP) is a Center which promotes and coordinates polymer research collaborations between the University of Massachusetts-Amherst and Industry / Government.
 CUMIRP was established in 1980 as a National Science Foundation / Industry – University Collaborative Research Center (I/UCRC) and remains the longest running program in the area of science or engineering.
-There are presently 40+ industrial members and CUMIRP is multidisciplinary: at the interface of Polymers, Chemical Engineering, Engineering, Chemistry, Biochemistry and Physics.
+There are presently 30+ industrial members and CUMIRP is multidisciplinary: at the interface of Polymers, Biology, Biochemistry, Chemistry, Chemical Engineering, Food Science, Mechanical Engineering and Physics.

 How is CUMIRP Organized?

 Part I- is our Research Consortium program where members join research Clusters organized around specific research themes (original NSF/IUCRC format) Part II- is one-on-one Sponsored Research where members sponsor research programs tailored to their R&D needs Part III- is for Unrestricted Research Grants which allows for creative and unrestricted use of funds by UMass Faculty Part IV - is for short duration, scoping projects for idea development and feasibility.

 - provides research results, knowledge and learnings from the research programs

 - allows members certain rights to intellectual property